jjmlovesgit/BetterLocalOllamaRag-/README.md

 # Ollama Backend with wive Avatar from D-ID
 # A Langchain Retrieval on private data with D-ID and Ollama locally Hosted Models

+I will plan to do a step by video series of how to set this code up and run it

 ## Initial Setup:
 * Install Ollama and set up (www.ollama.com)
 * (install express) open a terminal in the folder: